Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 I didn’t have the DPT with me, but I think it would have elicited a more polarized response.
 It’s so big — but once you get over that, you start thinking how nice it would be to run through SEC filings or Pew studies with this instead of on a laptop.

 You can write on the screen of the DPT as well, but despite Sony’s best efforts it’s not nearly as responsive as the reMarkable.
 It’s close, sure, and way better than the devices I’ve seen before, but as they say, close only counts in horseshoes and hand grenades.
-In this case, it’s close enough that I wouldn’t mind doing a few annotations of a long document, but I can’t picture taking notes with it or drawing anything but the simplest shapes.
+In this case, it’s close enough that I wouldn’t mind doing a few annotations of a long document, but I can’t picture-taking notes with it or drawing anything but the simplest shapes.
 The lag and resulting feel that things are slightly off what you intended is just enough that you notice it.

 Unfortunately neither supports handwriting recognition now, though it’s on the horizon.